 The transmission tariffs consist of capacity and commodity charges that apply for use of the transmission natural gas network systems.

-The tariff calculations are based on the application of the Matrix Reference Price Methodology (RPM), as agreed with the Commission for Regulation of Utilities (CRU), and forecast demands.
-Allowable revenue is calculated to reward the Gas Networks Ireland investment in each of the transmission systems and also to recover allowable operating costs.
+The tariff calculations are based on the application of the Matrix Reference Price Methodology (RPM), as agreed with the Commission for Regulation of Utilities (CRU).
+The allowable revenue that Gas Networks Ireland earn is calculated to reimburse GNI's capital investment in the transmission system and also to recover allowable operating costs.
 Forecast capacities/demands set at the outset of the gas year are based on expected reserved capacity and expected commodity use of gas.
 There is a 90:10 capacity/commodity split to recover the allowable revenue of each system.